Port of Newhaven: 1950s-2000s

 The freight traffic of the port has always been supplemental to the passenger traffic, but was key in keeping the port operational post-World War II.
 Initially reliant on coal in the Victorian era, the port was redeveloped in 1938 by filling in basins and leaving a straight frontage along the River Ouse.

 With post-WW2 freight traffic dropping, the council wished to improve the nearby A259 road which crossed by the railway on a narrow bridge, restricting traffic flow for both the road and rail.
 In 1968 the goods sidings access was removed from Newhaven Harbour railway station, resulting in the closure of the local coal yard and that traffic source.

 In 1981, the old railway wharf began to be used for aggregates import and export and the production of concrete until that ceased in 1996.
 Much of the derelict port facilities have since been used for scrap storage and processing, while redevelopment is debated between the owners and local residents.

+In 1992, SNAT announced plans to close their Newhaven to Dieppe ferry service, which they had operated since the withdrawal of Sealink in 1985.
+Sally Line were rumoured to be on the verge of launching their own service, but ultimately lost out to Stena Line who stepped in to operate the service.
+The Newhaven to Dieppe route was included in the merger of certain Stena operations with P&O European Ferries in 1998 to become part of P&O Stena Line.

 In 2020, East Sussex County Council commissioned the building of a new relief road to the port to reduce traffic congestion in residential areas.